-Add $1.5~\text{cm}^3$ acetic anhydride to 50~mg of anhydrous ZnCl_2 (preweighed in a test tube).
-Add 100~mg of pure β -D-glucopyranose pentaacetate (BPAG) to the above test tube and swirl until dissolved.
-Take three drops from this test tube and put them into an Eppendorf tube.
-Add $0.5~\text{cm}^3$ methanol to the mixture in the Eppendorf tube and save it.
+Add $1.5~\text{cm}^3$ acetic anhydride to 50 mg of anhydrous ZnCl_2 (preweighed in a test tube).
+Add 100~mg of pure β -D-glucopyranose pentaacetate (BPAG) and swirl until dissolved.
+Take three drops from this mixture into an Eppendorf tube, add $0.5~\text{cm}^3$ methanol and keep it as a reference.

-Take the test tube to the heating apparatus under the fumehood closest to your desk.
+Place the test tube in the heating apparatus under the hood closest to your desk.
 Place the test tube in the heating block preadjusted to 70°C. Swirl the contents of the test tube from time to time.
-Then, take samples of three drops each from the mixture in this test tube with a Pasteur pipet after 2, 5, 10, and 30 minutes and put them into the Eppendorf tubes provided.
-Mix each sample immediately with 0.5 cm3 of methanol to stop the reaction in the Eppendorf tubes.
+During the reaction take three drops of sample from the mixture with a Pasteur pipet after 2, 5, 10, and 30 minutes.
+Mix immediately each sample with 0.5 cm3 of methanol to stop the reaction in an Eppendorf tube.

 Prepare a silica TLC plate with the collected samples to study the reaction kinetics.
-Apply the necessary reference compound as well to help in the identification of the spots on the plate.
-Mark the spots with a pencil, and develop the TLC plate in isobutyl acetate/ isoamyl acetate (1:1) eluent.
-Heat the TLC plate with a heat-gun (under the hood!) to visualise the spots (the colour is stable).
-(You can ask for a second TLC plate without penalty points if needed for proper evaluation).
+Apply the necessary reference compounds as well to help identification of the spots on the plate.
+Mark the spots with a pencil, and develop the plate in isobutyl acetate/ isoamyl acetate (1:1) eluent.
+Heat the plates with a heat-gun (under the hood!) to visualise the spots (the colour is stable).
+You can ask for a second plate without penalty points if needed for proper evaluation.

-- c) Sketch the spots of the plate on the answer sheet and place your TLC plate in the labeled ziplock bag.
-Leave the TLC plate in the ziplock bag on the table to be collected. - d) Interpret your experimental findings by answering the questions on the answer sheet.
+- c) Copy your plate on the answer sheet and place your plate in the labeled ziplock bag. - d) Interpret your experimental findings by answering the questions on the answer sheet.

-Hint: The pipette given has two graduation marks.
+Hint: The pipette has two graduation marks.
 Stop at the second mark to measure out exact volumes.
-Do not let all the solution run out.
+Do not let all the solution to run out.

-When potassium hexacyanoferrate (II), $K_4[Fe(CN)6]$ is added to a solution containing zinc ions, an insoluble precipitate forms immediately.
-Your task is to find the composition of the stoichiometric precipitate that contains no water of crystallization.
+When potassium hexacyanoferrate(II), $K_4[Fe(CN)6]$ is added to a solution containing zinc ions, an insoluble precipitate forms immediately.
+Your task is to find out the composition of the stoichiometric precipitate that contains no water of crystallization.

-The precipitation reaction is quantitative and quick enough that it can be used in a titration.
-The end point can be detected using redox indication.
-However, the concentration of the potassium hexacyanoferrate (II) solution has to be determined first.
+The precipitation reaction is quantitative and so quick that it can be used in a titration.
+The end point can be detected using redox indication, but first the concentration of the potassium hexacyanoferrate(II) solution has to be determined.